Meet Our Staff

 When America’s Watershed Initiative (AWI) organized in 2012, our founders envisioned an organization that would bring together leaders from many sectors across the Watershed’s basins.
 They believed that only together could we chart a sustainable path through the 21st century and beyond for the Watershed and all who rely on it.

 The collaborative approach began with the Mississippi River Watershed Report Card in 2015.
-We took great care to listen to, and measure, all aspects of the river’s health that we heard were important to you.
+We took great care to listen to people interested in all aspects of the river’s health, and assess those aspects quantitatively.
 The results of the 2015 and 2020 Mississippi River Watershed Report Cards allow us to see how those important features are trending.
 These challenges are national issues, impacting all of us.
 Building on what we learned from the Report Card, we launched the Mississippi River Watershed Partnership.
 This Partnership will act as one voice to generate broad support and dedicated funding to drive integrated on-the-ground action to improve the health of the Watershed for the human and natural communities that depend on it.

 Sierra Schuchard